btf-org/flank/README.md

 * Share access with a teammate and unblock yourself
 * Run a script away from your desk
-* Search the output of a script run last week
+* Search the output of a script that was run last week

 ## It can be a janky internal tool builder